Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 Are there any decent properties for $100k in Bali, or is it all scams?

-The neighborhoods offering the best value and most legitimate options for a $100k budget in Bali include Tabanan and Kedungu to the west of Canggu, outer Kerobokan and Dalung areas, the back streets of Sanur away from the beachfront, and the Gianyar outskirts near Ubud like the Mas area.
+The neighborhoods in Bali that give you the best value and the most legitimate options at this budget tend to be "one ring out" from the famous zones, places like Tabanan near Kedungu, outer Kerobokan and Dalung, the back streets of Sanur away from the beachfront, and the Gianyar outskirts near the Mas area outside Ubud.

 What property types can I afford for $100k in Bali (studio, land, old house)?

-For $100k (around Rp1.7 billion) in Bali, the realistic property types available to foreigners include leasehold studios or compact one-bedroom apartments, leasehold tiny villas (typically older one-bedroom units) in emerging pockets, and land leases in less touristy regencies where you could build later.
+For $100,000 (about Rp1.7 billion) in Bali, the realistic property types available to you are a leasehold studio or compact one-bedroom apartment-style unit, a small older one-bedroom leasehold villa in an emerging pocket, or a land lease in a less touristy regency where you could build later.

 What's a realistic budget to get a comfortable property in Bali as of 2026?